Updated October 7, 2023

 Introduction to Investment Banking

-This is an outline of Investment Banking for Dummies.
-In simple words, an Investment bank is an institution that helps other corporates and businesses with various business related activities.
-It acts as a financial intermediary, performing a variety of functions like underwriting, mergers, and acquisitions, Fund Raising, Initial Public Offering, corporate reorganizations, restructuring, acting as a financial adviser for institutional clients, etc.
+It is an outline of Investment Banking for Dummies.
+Simply put, an Investment bank is an institution that helps other corporations and businesses with various business-related activities.
+It acts as a financial intermediary, performing multiple functions like underwriting, mergers, acquisitions, fundraising, Initial Public Offering, corporate reorganizations, restructuring, a financial adviser for institutional clients, etc.

 Who is an Investment Banker?

 - An Investment banker advises his clients on high-level issues of financial organization.
 Their primary functions include managing the issuance of bonds, recommending and executing strategies for mergers and acquisitions, and handling the selling of a company’s stock to the public.

 - Their work involves lots of financial analysis and requires a strong background.

 - Also, personal and strategic skills are vital to an investment banker because he is a client strategist.
 He helps them develop their financial plans as well as implement them.